Tijs-vd-B/tijs_vd_b_eindopdracht_fed_level38/README.md

   - Default state is all students are selected, you can deselect them by clicking the x next to their name, (or with keyboard BCKSPCE or DELETE)
   - Add students by picking them in the list
   - Remove all at once with the X on the right of the Select bar
+- Added average linegraph, always showing the average ratings of all students